shashvatshah9/Forced-Choice-Memory-Test/README.md

 ```shell
 python generate.py
 ```
-to create the folder <h6>questions</h6> to generate sets of randomly shuffled country images.
+to create the folder **questions** to generate sets of randomly shuffled country images.

-After this run <h6>node app.js</h6> on the root directory to start the test.
+After this run **node app.js** on the root directory to start the test.